-On TV, Sky Sports News presenters are getting increasingly excited by the breaking news that Liverpool have paid a record £67million to sign Roma goalkeeper Alisson Becker.
+On TV, Sky Sports News presenters are getting increasingly excited by the breaking story that Liverpool have paid a record £67million to sign Roma goalkeeper Alisson Becker.
 Such reports are about as far removed from Smith’s experience of professional football as possible.

 Sipping a pint of lager, he is half laughing, half perturbed by his bravado on April 4, 1998.
 As CEO of a company which helps fund social enterprises, he can’t help but worry what the consequences would be these days if he were to find himself on the back page of The Times for leading a mini-revolt against the footballing authorities.

 Back then, disrupting a Fourth Division fixture was at least an exciting interlude to a life spent arduously fighting for the survival of Doncaster Rovers.

 Born and raised in the town, Smith was at university in Preston during the 1997-98 season.
 Rather than studying, however, he was instead using his time to fax notes to the FA every day, primarily asking: “What are you doing about Doncaster Rovers?”

 There was never a response – “the FA were living up to their name by doing FA” – but Smith carried on regardless.